datamusee/data/README.md

 https://ws49-cl4-jena.tl.teralab-datascience.fr/dmsites/sparql

 ## dmexpo (fr)
 Intended to contain data on exhibitions.
-The first data incorporated relate to descriptions of exhibitions which have taken place, are taking place or are about to take place in one of the museums of the [Paris Musées](http://www.parismusees.paris.fr/fr) group. .
+The first data incorporated relate to descriptions of exhibitions which have taken place, are taking place or are about to take place in one of the museums of the [Paris Musées](http://www.parismusees.paris.fr/fr) group (nearly 300 exhibitions on 1/17/2020).

 Sparql access point:
 https://ws49-cl4-jena.tl.teralab-datascience.fr/dmexpo/sparql